leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/settings.rst

    :Panel:     :menuselection:`Physics --> Fluid --> Settings --> Border Collisions`
    :Type:      Domain (Gas)

-Controls which sides of the domain will allow fluid "through" the domain, making it disappear without influencing the rest of the simulation, and which sides will deflect fluids.
+Controls which sides of the domain will allow fluid to "pass through" the domain, making it disappear without influencing the rest of the simulation, and which sides will deflect fluids.